 Who is a UX designer?

 UX designer is a specialist who creates a product (digital or physical) taking into account the user experience.
 Their goal is to understand the needs, behaviors, environment, and motivations of people.
-Then, they create solutions that are convenient, effective in solving problems, and enjoyable to use.
+Then, they create solutions that are convenient, effective in solving problems, and pleasant to use.
 To achieve this, the UX designer conducts research, develops prototypes, tests hypotheses, and improves the product based on feedback from users.

 - Working with the team and stakeholders.
 The UX designer does not work in a vacuum: they constantly interact with managers, developers, clients, and sometimes even investors.

 - Gathering information from users.
-Most of UX research involves communication in various formats – interviews, surveys, and so on.
+Most UX research involves communication in various formats – interviews, surveys, and so on.

 All of this makes communication a critically important skill for a successful UX designer.
-It is considered one of the most essential soft skills.
+It is considered one of the most important soft skills.
 If you find it difficult to communicate, this could become a problem.

 What is design thinking or the design process?

-At the first stage, we try to understand the real needs, motivations, and context of the target audience.
+In the first stage, we try to understand the real needs, motivations, and context of the target audience.
 The designer needs to "immerse" themselves in the user's environment to feel the problems they face and the tasks they are solving.
 Popular design activities at this stage include:

 Domain Research